Appearing in Court

 Persons 16 years age or younger MUST appear in person with a parent or legal guardian in open court.
 Contact the court clerk for more information.
 This is a state law and payment cannot be accepted prior to the court appearance before the judge.
 DO NOT MAIL FINE PAYMENT.

 Address Notification: Pursuant to Texas law, Article 45.057(j), Code of Criminal Procedure, you are being provided written notice of the following: (1) a child and a parent are required to appear before the Court and have an obligation to provide the Court in writing with the current address and residence of the child; (2) The obligation does not end when the child reaches the age of 17; (3)on or before the seventh day after the the date the child or parent changes residence (any place where the child lives or resides for a period of at least 30 days), the child or parent shall notify the Court of the current address in the manner directed by the Court; (4) failure to provide notice is a Class C misdemeanor and may result in arrest; (5) the obligation to provide notice terminates on discharge and satisfaction of the judgment or final disposition not requiring a finding of guilt.

 Minor Alcohol & Tobacco Offenses

 Minors under age 21 charged with an Alcohol offense must appear in open court before the Judge.
-Minors under 18 charged with a Tobacco offense must appear in open court before the Judge.
-A parent or guardian is required to appear with any minor under the age of 18.
+Minors under age 21 charged with a Tobacco offense must appear in open court before the Judge.
+A parent or guardian is required to appear with any minor charged with an alcohol or tobacco offense who is under the age of 18.